miminame-daisuki/nhentai-scraper/README.md

 ## To-do list
 - use Path for paths
-- Download by author (download all galleries?, even the ones with the same title by using title-1, title-2 for example?) to automatically update downloaded galleries
+- Download by author (put galleries with same title in `Repeated downloads` folder?) to automatically update downloaded galleries
 - Automatically detect input file contains artist name or gallery id?
 - Combine download_author.py and download_galleries.py into one file containing main() and put function definitions in new file
 - Fix logger name in .log files